ZygisT/Digital-Agency/README.md

 # Digital-Agency-Website
-Digital Agency Website made with HTML, Sass and Javascript.
+Digital Agency Website made with HTML, Sass and jQuery.